Save Water and Money with These Plumbing Tips

 Another way to conserve a notable amount of water is to upgrade your faucets throughout your home.
 There are simple devices called aerator faucets that screw to your shower head and reduce overflow.
 A low-flow showerhead model can save a family of four as much as 20,000 gallons of water each year compared to a standard showerhead.

 Don’t assume that you’ll have to skimp on water pressure when using an energy efficient faucet.
 There are new models that can ensure you get your dishes clean while reducing your monthly bills at the same time.

 Water leaks are not always easy to detect.
 While you may hear the bathroom faucet dripping while you are trying to go to sleep, there are other leaks that are just as harmful but more hidden from your eyes and hears.
 Make a habit to check your water meter to compare how much water is used on a daily basis.
 If you see your water meter or your water bill suddenly skyrocket, it is time to hire a plumber.
 This can be the biggest cause of wasted water in your home!

 Ready to upgrade your faucets and toilets to a more modern, water-saving model?
 Let us guide you.
-At Seagraves Plumbing, we value the importance of making sure your plumbing is not only working well, but also providing optimal efficiency in terms of water and energy.
+We value the importance of making sure your plumbing is not only working well, but also providing optimal efficiency in terms of water and energy.
 Call today to learn more!